Raymond Durgnat

-Raymond Durgnat (1 September 1932 – 19 May 2002) was a British film critic, who was born in London to Swiss parents.
-During his life he wrote for virtually every major English language film publication.
-In 1965 he published the first major critical essay on Michael Powell, who had hitherto been "fashionably dismissed by critics as a 'technician's director'", as Durgnat put it.
+Raymond Durgnat (1 September 1932 – 19 May 2002) was a British film critic.
+Born in London to Swiss parents, during his life Durgnat he wrote for virtually every major English language film publication.
+In 1965 he published the first major critical essay on Michael Powell, whom he described as hitherto "fashionably dismissed by critics as a 'technician's director.'"

-His many books include Films and Feelings (1967), A Mirror for England: British Movies from Austerity to Affluence (1970), and The Strange Case of Alfred Hitchcock (1974).
+His books include Films and Feelings (1967), A Mirror for England: British Movies from Austerity to Affluence (1970), and The Strange Case of Alfred Hitchcock (1974).
 He wrote principally for Films and Filming (in the 1960s), Film Comment (in the 1970s) and Monthly Film Bulletin (in the 1980s), and taught at various art schools and universities, notably St Martin's College and the Royal College of Art, where his students included Tony Scott.
 Towards the end of his life he was visiting professor at the University of East London.

 Biography

 Durgnat was born in London in 1932 to Swiss parents who had immigrated to England in 1924.
 Durgnat's family was of French Huguenot descent, and he was raised in a religious Calvinist household.
 Durgnat's father worked as a window dresser but lost his job in 1932; afterwards, he opened a drapery shop.

 He was educated at the Sir George Monoux School, a state grammar school in Walthamstow, before serving his statutory two years of National Service, which he spent in the Education Corps in Hong Kong, then a British possession.
 After leaving the army in 1954, he studied English literature at Pembroke College, Cambridge.
 With the filmmaker Don Levy, Durgnat became one of the first postgraduate students of film in Britain, studying under Thorold Dickinson (director of Gaslight and The Next of Kin) at the Slade School of Fine Art from 1960.
 The thesis he wrote there provided the source material for a number of his books.

 In the early 1950s, he had written for Sight and Sound, but fell out with this British Film Institute publication after the exit of Gavin Lambert in 1957, often accusing it of elitism, puritanism, and upper-middle-class snobbery, notably in his 1963 essay "Standing Up For Jesus" (which appeared in the short-lived magazine Motion, which he co-edited with Ian Johnson) and in his 1965 piece "Auteurs and Dream Factories" (an edited version of which later appeared in Films and Feelings).
 From 1960, he was a regular presence in the monthly Films and Filming, writing reviews and serial essays.

 During 1966 and 1967, Durgnat was a major player in the nascent London Film-Makers' Co-op (LFMC), then based at Better Books on Charing Cross Road, a hub of the emerging British underground.
 As the LFMC's chairman he was instrumental in promoting filmmakers such as Jeff Keen and Stephen Dwoskin, writing the first articles on both.